Photo by The Climate Reality Project

 Basic questions

-• Do you deliver training through an LMS?
-(Add 2 points if yes.)
+- Do you deliver training through an LMS?
+(Add 1 point if yes.)

-• Do you offer educational tuition reimbursement?
-(Add 2 points if yes.)
+- Do you offer educational tuition reimbursement for college-level courses?
+(Add 1 point if yes.)

-• Do you offer access to an open course platform like LinkedIn Learning or Udemy?
+- Do you offer access to an external course platform like OneRange, LinkedIn Learning or Udemy?
 (Add 2 points if yes.)

-• Do you offer an individual professional development investment (PDI) or learning stipend?
+- Do you offer an individual upskilling stipend?
 (Add 3 points if yes.)

 Bonus questions